Male Contraceptive Gel Works With Monkeys, Human Trials In The Works

 — Soph ???? (@sophmoji) December 21, 2016

-Over a span of two years, scientists studied 16 adult rhesus monkeys, and injected Vasalgel into ducts in the male monkeys’ testes to see how they would react to the new contraceptive.
+Over a span of two years, scientists studied 16 adult rhesus monkeys and injected Vasalgel into ducts in the male monkeys’ testes to see how they would react to the new contraceptive.
 The tests showed that the gel had blocked the animals’ sperm, and that the female monkeys were not able to conceive.
 That was despite the fact that the monkeys whose testes were injected with Vasalgel had engaged in “normal breeding behavior” with their mates.

 According to study lead author Catherine VandeVoort of the California National Primate Research Center, the main takeaway of the study was the safety of Vasalgel as a male contraceptive administered via injection, and how the gel didn’t cause too many setbacks in the test subjects.